 - Ask for a goodwill deletion.
 If you have a single negative entry with an otherwise good credit record, or if your record with a creditor was previously good, you can ask the creditor to delete the entry.
 They may not agree to do it, but it can’t hurt to ask.

 - Pay for delete.
-Some collection agencies will agree to delete a record in exchange for a payment.
+Some collection agencies will accept a pay for delete agreement, meaning that they will delete a record in exchange for a payment.
 You’ll need to get an agreement in writing.

 These methods may not be able to remove all records of an account from your record, but they may be able to reduce its impact.